 These days Time Machine constantly backs up anything I change to an external hard drive.
 In addition, most of my files are also stored online and on multiple devices.
 That’s a lot of very valuable redundancy.
 It’s been quite a while since I’ve lost anything important.

-Everyone should back up their computer.
+All Mac users should back up their Mac machines.
 All sorts of things can happen that result in data loss.
 No one is immune, so you should be prepared.

 What could possibly go wrong?

 - You could delete the wrong file or format the wrong drive.